ericzhao28/ericzhao28.github.io/_pages/about.md

   - /about.html
 ---

-I am a graduate research intern with the [AI Economist team](https://www.salesforce.com/news/stories/introducing-the-ai-economist-why-salesforce-researchers-are-applying-machine-learning-to-economics/) at [Salesforce Research](https://einstein.ai/), where I work on robust algorithms for reinforcement learning in multi-agent simulations.
+I am a computer science PhD student at the University of California, Berkeley.
+I am affiliated with the [Berkeley Artificial Intelligence Research](https://bair.berkeley.edu/) lab, where I am advised by Nika Haghtalab and Michael Jordan.

 My research broadly aims to develop more robust and reliable machine learning systems.
 I am particularly interested in: